zvxzdx/runeforge-wiki-ru/core-guides/downloadable-assets.md

 # Templates
 # tabs {.tabset}
 ## Mapskin

+> Warning!
+With the new season, these templates are OUTDATED!
+Please wait until we update them, this may take a while!
+{.is-danger}

 ### Mapskin Ground texture Photoshop template
 Does only include a Photoshop file with all ground textures!
 You still need one of the templates!